 - Site quality = 4/5

 In general very nice site quality here with just a few dings.
-As a “renter” you can come in and take several different kinds of sites:
+As a “renter” you can come in and stay in several different kinds of sites:

-Dry-Camping: For very short-term stays (3 night limit) there is “parking lot” style camping for $5/night along the main entrance road of the park.
-No extras here except for a paved lot, some of which are rather uneven but it’s the cheapest option for a short-term stay.
+- Dry-Camping: For very short-term stays (3 night limit) there is “parking lot” style camping for $5/night along the main entrance road of the park.
+No extras here except for a paved lot (and most of the lot is very uneven), but it’s the cheapest option for a short-term stay.

 - Facilities = 4/5